devyhan/xcode-mcp/README.md

 ```

 **Process**:
-1. The tool first identifies the device UUID from the provided name
+1. The tool identifies both Xcode UDID and CoreDevice UUID for the specified device
-2. It builds and installs the app on the device
+2. It uses the Xcode UDID for building and installing the app
+3. It uses the CoreDevice UUID for launching the app with `devicectl`
-3. It retrieves the app's bundle identifier
+4. It retrieves the app's bundle identifier
-4. It launches the app on the device using `devicectl`
 5. If requested, it streams the device logs

+**Key Improvement in v0.3.1**:
+Resolves the device identifier mismatch issue between Xcode and devicectl by maintaining a mapping between both identification systems.

 **Sample Output**:
 ```